LeBron James Becomes Youngest NBA Player To Join 30,000-Point Club

 The 14-time All-Star is also the youngest person to join the prestigious point club.
 He's done it all at the age of 33 years and 24 days.

-He bested Kobi Bryant who was 34 years and 104 days when he reached the mark.
+He bested Kobe Bryant, who was 34 years and 104 days when he reached the mark.

 Others on the points' list are: Kareem Abdul-Jabbar (38,387 points), Karl Malone (36,928), Kobe Bryant (33,643), Michael Jordan (32,292), Wilt Chamberlain (31,419) and Dirk Nowitzki (30,808).